MetaMask/vite-react-ts-eip-6963/README.md

 IMO, the most important line from the [EIP-6963 abstract](https://eips.ethereum.org/EIPS/eip-6963#abstract) is:

-**_"An alternative discovery mechanism to window.ethereum for EIP-1193 providers"_**
+**_"An alternative discovery mechanism to `window.ethereum` for EIP-1193 providers"_**

 Immediately this tells me that EIP-6963's Multi Injected Provider Discovery proposal aims to introduce a different approach or method for **discovering and interacting with EIP-1193 providers (in this case, Ethereum wallet providers) in contrast to the existing method relying on the `window.ethereum` object.

+As a developer with `window.ethereum` littered throughout my dapps, you've got my attention.

-This creates a nice framework for understanding everything to come as we read through the rest of the EIP.
+This frames everything for me as i continue to read through the EIP.

 ## Issues Predating EIP-6963